conductor-oss/conductor/README.md

 For more information, see [Main Documentation Site](https://orkes.io/content)

+## Star this repo
+Show support for the Conductor OSS.
+Please help spread the awareness by starring this repo.

 ## Update your forks
 Please update your forks to point to this repo.
 This will ensure your commits and PRs can be send against this repository
 ```shell